naga-satish/interview-preparation/ETL-ELT.md

    - Minimize shuffling operations
    - Use predicate pushdown and column pruning

-10. **How do you implement incremental loads to improve performance?**
+### 10. How do you implement incremental loads to improve performance?

     **Change detection methods:**